DARKMOONlite/EnvSetup/README.md

 ## Prereq's

-- A clean install of Windows 10 Pro v2004 en-us or above.
+- A fresh install of Windows 10 and internet

 ## 'One Click' Copypasta install

 ```